tomgxz/Kraken/REPORT.md

   <img alt="The website after running this code" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/1.1_creatingthebackend_browser.png?raw=true" width="750"/>

-  Having got the framework for the backend in place, I then created a basic template for the HTML (in Jinja) and some CSS code to work with it, so that I could test some of the functions that I wanted to use.
-These files were created at `/templates/test.html` and `/static/css/test.css`, and were deleted afterwards when I knew that the system was functioning as intended.
-To make sure that some of the modules of Flask were working as intended, I used the `render_template` and `flash` functions in Python, ran a loop in the HTML file using Jinja, and used `url_for` to import the CSS file.
+  Having got the framework for the backend in place, I then created a basic template for the HTML (in Jinja) and some CSS code to work with it to test some of the functions I wanted to use.
+These files were created at `/templates/test.html` and `/static/css/test.css` and were deleted after I knew the system was functioning as intended.
+To ensure that some of the modules of Flask were working as intended, I used the `render_template` and `flash` functions in Python, ran a loop in the HTML file using Jinja, and used `url_for` to import the CSS file.

 <!-- Having got the framework in place... -->